Selenium

 Selenium 4 tool

 Today, every business needs high-quality software in less time, and to achieve high-quality software, organizations need effective software testing by leveraging automation testing.
 With agile and DevOps methodologies on the go, software automation testing is taking new heights.
-The test automation process helps to quicken the testing process with re-usable test suites, and there are many test automation frameworks used by QA testers.
+The test automation process helps to quicken the testing process with reusable test suites, and QA testers use many test automation frameworks.

 Selenium Tool Overview

-Though there are varieties of automation frameworks available, one framework that is widely used by testing teams across the globe for automation testing is the selenium framework.
+Though there are varieties of automation frameworks available, one framework that is widely used by testing teams across the globe for automation testing is the Selenium framework.
 Different versions of Selenium released in the market include Selenium 1 (Selenium RC), Selenium 2, Selenium 3, and the recently updated Selenium 4 beta.
-Selenium tool has a marked presence in the automation testing world due to its open-source nature and numerous features that make the testing process faster when compared to other tools.
+Selenium tool has a marked presence in the automation testing world due to its open-source nature and numerous features that make the testing process faster than other tools.

-Selenium is the most preferred tool suite that is used to automate tests for web applications.
-The tool has the capability to operate across different browsers and operating systems.
+Selenium is the most preferred tool suite used to automate web application tests.
+The tool can operate across different browsers and operating systems.
 Selenium is an automation test suite that has various components given below:

 – Selenium Core